sizur/pyata/README.md

 - DCG specification for context-aware language grammar, providing at the same time parsing, generation, hole-filling, and with a bit more effort, translation
 - Prototyping solvers for any specific problem domain that doesn't have a dedicated solver readily available
-- prototyping new type systems, and programming languages
+- Prototyping new type systems, and programming languages
 - [Experimential mathematics](https://en.wikipedia.org/wiki/Experimental_mathematics)

 ### Non-immediate